Manuel II of Portugal: World War I

 Manuel defended the entry of Portugal into the First World War and its active participation.
 He asked monarchists to desist from restoration efforts as long as the war continued.
-He even met with republicans, and at one time, solicited his involvement in the Portuguese army.
+He even met with republicans, and at one time sought to rejoin the Portuguese army.
 But, contrary to his hopes, a majority of the monarchists did not follow his pleas for cooperation.
 Many of them backed the aspirations of Germany, and had hoped to see the victory of the Kaiser as another channel to restore the monarchy.
 Manuel believed that supporting Great Britain would guarantee the retention of overseas colonies, which would have been lost to German aggression even if the Germans were supported in the conflict.
 Of his close subordinates who offered their support to the Republic, none were accepted.

 Manuel attempted to make himself available to the Allied Powers, wherever they saw use, but was disappointed when he was assigned a post in the British Red Cross.
 He characteristically put all his efforts into the role, participating in conferences, fund drives, visits to hospitals and the wounded soldiers on the front, which ultimately gave him a lot of gratification.
-The visits to the front were difficult on the French government, but his friendship with George V was sufficient to alleviate their concerns.
+Manuel's visits to the front were perceived as causing some political embarrassment to the French government, but his friendship with George V was sufficient to alleviate their concerns.
 Regardless, most of his efforts were not credited; years later, in an interview with António Ferro, he lamented, "The operating room in the Portuguese Hospital in Paris, during the War, was constructed by me.
 Do you know what they put on the plaque?
 'From a Portuguese in London'."
 The King was also responsible for the creation of the Orthopedic Department at Shepherd's Bush Hospital which, at his insistence continued to function until 1925, in order to continue to treat the disfiguring effects of the war.
 A proof of his recognition by the British was by his friend King George V, who invited him to be with the King during the victory celebrations during the parade of soldiers in 1919.

 Monarchy and its status

-Since 1911, the Portuguese monarchists-in-exile concentrated in Galicia, Spain in order to enter Portugal and restore the monarchy but without the tacit approval of the Spanish government.
+Since 1911, the Portuguese monarchists-in-exile had concentrated in Galicia, Spain in order to enter Portugal and restore the monarchy but without the tacit approval of the Spanish government.
 The monarchists were led by the charismatic Henrique Mitchell de Paiva Couceiro, a veteran of the African colonial campaigns.
 The Paladin, as the Portuguese newspapers called him, believed that demonstrating a show of force would force the rural people to rise-up and support the restoration.
 But he was wrong; poorly prepared and badly financed, his forces encountered apathy from the rural population and the incursions ended with retreats into Galicia.